 Blog on 1Password Blog

 Poorly managed credentials are among the most stubborn problems for security and IT teams, and authentication is one of the areas where the Access-Trust Gap is widest.
 But even as credential-based attacks remain a major threat to security, there are positive signs that companies are moving toward a passwordless future.This blog is part three in our series analyzing the 1Password Annual Report 2025: The Access-Trust Gap.
 To read part one, which addresses AI governance, click here.To read part two, on SaaS management, click here.If you haven’t had a chance to read the full report yet, download it here.
 In this blog, we’ll address the third section of the report, on credentials.
 We’ll walk through some of the report’s most eye-opening findings and how IT and security teams can translate them into actionable priorities.
-We’ll also explore how 1Password helps close these gaps via 1Password Extended Access Management, a suite of solutions that includes our Enterprise Password Manager, Trelic
+We’ll also explore how 1Password helps close these gaps via 1Password Extended Access Management, a suite of solutions that includes our Enterprise Password Manager, 1Passw

 記事のアイキャッチ画像